Lidcer/DiscordDynamicMusicBotAddon/README.md

 Basic function
+commands:
+- player <youtube url> - to play url

-- player (yt url)
+- player search [search querry] - to search youtube
-- player skip - skips song
+- player destory - to destroy player
-- player replay or player replay --force - replays song
+- player replay - to replay track
+- player pause - to pause the track
+- player resume - to resumes paused track
+- player skip - to skips track
-- player destory - destroys player
+- player suffle - suffles playlist
+other features:
+- live track progression status

-and multi-lanuage support
+- multi-lanuage support(WIP)

-more comming song
+- auto disconnect if no one is listening
+- playlist

 To run the bot you need (./example/index)
 - Discord token